 Fasken Martineau and the Canadian Association of Black Lawyers are proud to make available the Lucie and Thornton Blackburn Scholarship in the amount of \$5,000 to be awarded on the basis of financial need to a visible minority student in his or her second year of study in an LLB or JD program at a Canadian law school.
 Applicants will be required to satisfy the criteria described below and write an essay on a legal issue to be determined by the Scholarship Awards Committee.
-This year, the Scholarship Awards Committee has selected an essay topic in the area of employment law, a branch of business law.
-As part of the selection process, each short-listed candidate will be interviewed via telephone.
 Determination of the scholarship recipient will be made by the Scholarship Awards Committee.